 Saint Joseph’s College actively supports students who show extraordinary commitment to environmental sustainability and community by offering CASE scholarships.
 These CASE Scholars not only receive a monetary award but also join an exciting community-based learning program while pursuing a

-minor in sustainability and/or
+minor in sustainability studies and/or

 Leadership and Community Engagement.
 Scholars will increase their service and leadership skills while studying in one of the most rapidly growing fields of the 21st century in preparation for productive futures in the emerging green economy.
 CASE Scholars participate in special classes, workshops, seminars, and off-campus community-based projects.
 They also mentor and lead students from all disciplines who are interested in making the world a better place.